 Can you put coffee grounds down as garbage disposals?

 Putting coffee grounds in your garbage disposal can be a disaster.
 Not only will coffee grounds clog up the disposal, but they will also make the sink smell bad.
-If you’re unsure whether coffee grounds will clog your disposal, you can try adding some lemon rinds or vinegar to it.
+If you’re unsure whether coffee grounds will clog your disposal, add some lemon rinds or vinegar.
 The vinegar or lemon will help eliminate the smell and clean your sink and disposal.

 Do you need to clean the garbage disposal?

 Cleaning the garbage disposal is one of the easiest tasks in the kitchen.
 You can clean your garbage disposal using basic household ingredients in just 20 minutes.
-After combining the ingredients, leave the mixture to sit for 20 minutes to let the chemicals do their work.
+After combining the ingredients, leave the mixture for 20 minutes to let the chemicals work.
 Repeat this process as often as necessary until the disposal smells pleasant.
-Do not forget to rinse and dry the disposal after use.
+Remember to rinse and dry the disposal after use.
 To avoid clogged garbage disposal, clean it regularly.

 Should you put eggshells in the garbage disposal?